onomyprotocol/onomy/docs/testnet/full.md

 ```
 curl http://<your_ip>:26657/status
 ```
+Or by visiting the same URL from the browser.

-if catching_up is false means your node is fully synced
+If catching_up is false means your node is fully synced.
 Optionally add the "onomyd start" as a linux service or add to a crontab